This PDF is the current document as it appeared on Public Inspection on 10/17/2014 at 08:45 am.

 6. Continuity and comparability of measured phenomena from year to year are important, thus, when appropriate, retention of objectives from previous Healthy People iterations is encouraged.
-However, in instances where objectives and/or measures have proven illsuited to the purpose or are inadequate, new improved objectives and/or new measures should be developed.
-Whether or not an objective has met its target in a previous Healthy People iteration should not be the sole basis for retaining or deleting an objective.
+However, in instances where objectives and/or measures have proven ill-suited to the purpose or are inadequate, new improved objectives should be developed.
+Whether or not an objective has met its target in a previous Healthy People iteration should not be the sole basis for retaining or archiving an objective.

 7. The objectives should be supported by the best available scientific evidence.
 The objective selection and review processes should be flexible enough to allow revisions to objectives in order to reflect major updates or new knowledge.

 8. Objectives should address population disparities.
 These include populations categorized by race/ethnicity, socioeconomic status, gender, disability status, sexual orientation, and geographic location.
 For particular health issues, additional special populations should be addressed, based on an examination of the available evidence on vulnerability, health status, and disparate care.